stevebrauner/stevebrauner.github.io/_pages/home.md

 classes: wide
 ---

+I love coding (currently Python; also learning Java) and want to offer my abilities and passion to a tech company doing meaningful work.
+I am a quick learner, work well in teams, experienced public speaker, and want to change my little part of the world to make it all it can be.

-I was first introduced to computer programming in high school in Salem, Oregon.
-I started programming on a mini-frame unix based computer at my school in the early 1980's.
+I was first introduced to computer programming in high school.
+My first programming language was machine language.
+Next I upgraded to assembly language, which offered slightly more capabilities than machine language.
+I ended my high school years learning basic.

-My first programming language was machine language, learning to manipulate registers, and file writes at that basic level.
-Machine language was challenging in seeing in the 1 and 0's what operations were being made.

-Next we upgraded to assembly language.
-The three-letter commands were easier to understand and offered slightly more capabilities than machine language.

-I ended my high school years learning basic (yes, that primitive language).
-In comparison to machine or assembly language it was a pleasure to code in a language that read like English.

-These first years sparked my interest in computers and technology and spurred me to consider going into electrical engineering studies in my university years.
-In these first years I learned Fortran and improved my math, physics, and engineering skills.
+These first years sparked my interest in computers and technology and spurred me to begin studies in electrical engineering studies.
+In these university years I learned Fortran and improved my math, physics, and engineering skills.

 At this point I felt a call to ministry and have been in that career path for over 20 years now.
-During this time I have grown in values, integrity, communication skills (including public speaking), and leadership.
+I grew in values, integrity, communication skills (including public speaking), and leadership.

-During these many years I still had interest in computers and technology.
-I would purchase used personal computers and run linux to make, file, print, and email servers, even turning one into a wireless router.
-Later, I extended Emacs by learning and programming it in Lisp.
+During these years I still had interest in computers and technology.
+I would purchase used personal computers and run Linux to make file, print, and email servers, and turning one into a wireless router.

-Recently I have retired from ministry and again have returned to my love of computers.
-I'm self-taught in Python.
-I have used Django, PySide6, Pytest, Click, Plotly, and other libraries to write for fun, and the projects on my portfolio.
+Recently I have retired from ministry and again have returned to my love of computers and coding.
+I'm self-taught in Python, including Django, Pyside6, Pytest, Click, Plotly, and other libraries.

-Expanding the breadth of my learning, I studied design patterns, algorithms, clean coding, pragmatic programming, and other topics.

-Also, I am familiar with HTML5, CSS, and Javascript.
-I'm currently learning Java to expand my abilities.
+I am expanding the breadth of my learning with design patterns, algorithms, clean coding, pragmatic programming, and other topics.
+Also, I am familiar with HTML5, CSS, and JavaScript.
+I'm currently learning Java.

+Skills:
+* Python, Django, PySide6, Pytest, Click, Plotly, Git
+* Life-long love of coding/computers/technology
+* Love of learning
+* Team player
+* Excellent communication and public speaking skills

 You may view my [portfolio](/portfolio/) to see my work.